owncloud/QA/Desktop/Regression_Test_Plan_Minor_Release.md

 - For each test set, choose a random platform win/linux/mac, unless test items specify otherwise.
 Record which platform was used.
 - "Enable logging to temporary folder" and "Log Http traffic" (tab 'Settings', button 'Log Settings') to have log-files available if needed to report an issue.
 - Manual testing is only required for tests not covered by automated squish testing (marked as :robot:)
-- Go to https://drone.owncloud.com/owncloud/client and look for the release tag vX.X.x, click on green checkmark of this commit and make sure all tests marked with :robot: were run (search both: GUI-tests-@smokeTest and GUI-tests-~@smokeTests)
+- Make sure all [squish tests](https://confluence.owncloud.com/display/OG/Squish+testing) run successful in CI
-- If more persons are testing, please write your name beside the section you are currently working on -> @tester1
+- If more persons are testing, please write your name beside the section you are currently working on, e.g. @tester1
 - Add the test result to the 'Result' column.
 For success: :heavy_check_mark:, failure: :x: (link the reported #issue to 'Related Comment')

 ## Testplan Minor Release